Snowflyt/hkt-core/README.md

 ## About

-**Higher-Kinded Types (HKT)** are a powerful concept used in many popular TypeScript libraries, including [fp-ts](https://github.com/gcanti/fp-ts/blob/669cd3ed7cb5726024331a7a1cf35125669feb30/src/HKT.ts#L7-L70), [Effect](https://github.com/Effect-TS/website/blob/115da7cebb6ff3e4a266d47c8cbd37900219479b/content/limbo/hkt.mdx), [TypeBox](https://github.com/sinclairzx81/typebox/blob/870ab417fb69775e3b490d4457aa5963b6f16673/src/type/schema/schema.ts#L52-L58) and [HOTScript](https://github.com/gvergnaud/hotscript/blob/0bc205286bd5eea0b89fa903c411df9aca95923c/src/internals/core/Core.ts#L29-L37).
+**Higher-Kinded Types (HKT)** are a powerful concept used in many popular TypeScript libraries, including [Effect](https://github.com/Effect-TS/website/blob/269d5065c5b548bc7fccc40b164dffcdb61b16bb/content/limbo/hkt.mdx), [fp-ts](https://github.com/gcanti/fp-ts/blob/669cd3ed7cb5726024331a7a1cf35125669feb30/src/HKT.ts#L7-L70), [TypeBox](https://github.com/sinclairzx81/typebox/blob/870ab417fb69775e3b490d4457aa5963b6f16673/src/type/schema/schema.ts#L52-L58) and [HOTScript](https://github.com/gvergnaud/hotscript/blob/0bc205286bd5eea0b89fa903c411df9aca95923c/src/internals/core/Core.ts#L29-L37).
 While these libraries share the core idea of HKTs, their detailed implementations differ, making it difficult to share HKTs across libraries seamlessly.

-hkt-core solves this problem by providing a **standardized** and **type-safe** HKT implementation that works for **both classical HKT use cases** (like fp-ts) and **type-level functions** (like HOTScript).
+hkt-core solves this problem by providing a **standardized** and **type-safe** HKT implementation that works for **both classical HKT use cases** (like @effect/typeclass or fp-ts) and **type-level functions** (like HOTScript).
 Designed for easy integration with other libraries, it’s a **micro-library** that focuses solely on core HKT functionality without unnecessary extras.

 Regarding the type-level functions use case, hkt-core also aims for **_zero-cost_ abstractions** — the type computations are **optimized** to be as efficient as possible.
 By using hkt-core, you get a more concise way to write type-level code without worrying about slowing down TypeScript's compilation.